 An agricultural-based outing, such as a "u-pick-em" farm, allows your kids to experience a fun and active way to discover new food—and have fun at the same time.

-During the hottest days of summer, there is nothing as refreshing as cool water.
-We recently polled our readers for their favorite places to get wet with their families, and here, in random order, are their recommendations.
+We polled our readers for their favorite places to get wet with their families, and here, in random order, are their recommendations.

-August brings new learning opportunities—a new school year, new after-school activities and other opportunities to engage your children in educational experiences.
-Since learning is not just limited to school, here are our picks for the best places to learn outside the classroom.
+August brings a new school year, new after-school activities and other opportunities to engage your children in educational experiences.

 You may be familiar with its iconic 66-foot soda bottle, but can you guess how long it takes to clean the floor-to-ceiling glass shelves?